To Do

 • Housing

-• Complete your housing form in Residence.
-You will receive an email when the application opens for students starting in the Spring and the due date is December 1st.
+• Spring admits will receive an email in mid October when the application opens and the due date is December 1st.

 • Incoming students will not be allowed to select their own roommates.
 The Office of Residential Life assigns roommate(s) based on their responses to their roommate profiles.
 Review the recommended packing checklist.